nature-of-code/The-Nature-of-Code-S14/README.md

 * Object Oriented Programming Review & Vectors
     * [Nature of Code Chapter 1](http://natureofcode.com/book/chapter-1-vectors/)
     * [Videos 1.1 - 1.6](http://video.natureofcode.com/1.1/)
+    * Note the above videos will be screened Thursday, Jan 30th in room 15 from 1-2pm.
+Mimi Yin is working on a video annotation project and will be using this session user testing (and also available to answer your questions about vectors!)
     * [Processing examples](https://github.com/shiffman/The-Nature-of-Code-Examples/tree/master/chp1_vectors)
     * p5.js examples coming soon
 * Assignment